zhilinzhang340/Mapping-genetic-modifiers-of-epimutation-rates-codes-Zhilin_Zhang/workflow/ATAC/README.md

 - Reference genome should be in FASTA format and indexed for BWA.
 - You may need to adjust file paths and software locations within each script before execution.

+---
+## Citation

+Please cite the bioRxiv preprint if you use this repository:

+Zhang Z., Wanney W., Xu Y., Zicola J., Hancock A. M., Schmitz R. J., and Johannes F.
+**Mapping genetic modifiers of epimutation rates reveals a punctuated-equilibrium model of CG methylome evolution.**
+bioRxiv. doi: `10.1101/2025.06.14.659605`

+---
 ## Author

 Zhilin Zhang